Give Page Feedback | API

-Like World Groupings, Active Grid Groupings allow you to configure different settings for different Asset Chunk Groups.
+Like World Groupings, Active Grid Groupings allow you to configure different settings for different types of assets.

-This is incredibly useful, as different Asset Chunk groups generally have different requirements for what needs to be loaded.
+This is incredibly useful, as different assets generally have different requirements for what needs to be loaded.
 For example, an Asset Chunk group made up of grass will typically have a smaller viewing range than one made of trees, and thus should require fewer Cells to be loaded.

-Loading Blueprints define both the shape of the pattern of Active Cells that is used by each Active Grid Grouping as well as which LOD assets are needed for those Active Cells.
+Loading Blueprints define both the shape of the pattern of Active Cells that are used by each Active Grid Grouping as well as which LOD assets are needed for those Active Cells.

 --Special Note--

-Loading Blueprints work a bit differently than other Default Settings.
-Whereas other settings are automatically not used when persistent data exists for the Active Grid, the Default Loading Blueprint will be used so long as the Loading Blueprint in use was not different than the Default Loading Blueprint at the time of saving.
+The Fallback Loading Blueprint work a bit differently than other Default Settings.
+Whereas other settings are automatically NOT used when persistent data exists for the Active Grid, the Fallback Loading Blueprint will be used so long as the Loading Blueprint assigned to the Grouping at the time of the Save was not different than the Fallback Loading Blueprint.

-This let's you change the Default Loading Blueprint and that change will be applied to all save files so long as the Player was using the Default Loading Blueprint when the save files were created.
+This let's you change the Fallback Loading Blueprint even after save data exist, and that change will be applied to all save files so long as the Player was using the Fallback Loading Blueprint when the save files were created.

 Learn More About Loading Blueprints & Repositories